AllysonRosenthal/tech-learning-studio/learning-d3/README.md

 ## Week 2

 ### In Class
-**Issue**: The book tells you how to set up a Python web server with `SimpleHTTPServer`, but doesn't tell you how to stop it.
+**Issue #1**: The book tells you how to set up a Python web server with `SimpleHTTPServer`, but doesn't tell you how to stop it.
 So, when I went set up the learning-d3 project, I was already using the recommended port for my tech-learning-studio folder.
 It was easily fixed by 1. trying a different port and 2. a Stack Overflow thread with the solution, but it's a little frustrating to be asked to run a command with no note about how to kill the process.

-* You can actually navigate from the tech-learning-studio folder to the learning-d3 folder if it's already being served by adding the filepath to the URL.
+  You can actually navigate from the tech-learning-studio folder to the learning-d3 folder if it's already being served by adding the filepath to the URL.
 Basic, but unlikely that anyone who needs setting up a local server explained (as in Chapter 4) will know how to navigate it once it's set up.
 I only figured it out after looking at the URL containing the full filepath in the Chapter 5's first example.

 **Aha moment #1**: Scott Murray calls out an almost impossible to debug issue in Chapter 5: When a CSV is pulled into D3, everything is a string.
 You can only see that it's a string by logging the data to the console *after* it's been pulled in (which is why we kept getting the `NaN` error yesterday, even though it was a number...before getting pulled into the script).
 Having an in-progress project that let me see the problem play out and then finding the solution was really satisfying, and I'll definitely remember this gotcha in the future.
 If I had just been reading through the chapter, I probably would have skimmed right over that very important detail, and been at a loss as to why everything was broken when I inevitably forgot to convert the strings to floats.